Anas20001/Technical-Assessment/README.md

 ### ClickHouse Tables

+The schema for ClickHouse tables is defined in `schema/clickhouse_tables.py`.
+The main tables are:

 - `node_data`: Stores information about network nodes
 - `interface_data`: Stores information about network interfaces
 - `address_data`: Stores IP address information